Alex Mundy - Dentons

 How important is your vacation scheme as part of the recruitment process?

-It is central.
-A proportion of successful candidates will have come from the vacation scheme, but it is a two-way street, as they also give students the chance to see what life at the firm is like, will they fit in and whether it’s somewhere they want to train.
+It is a very important part of the recruitment process.
+A proportion of successful candidates will have come from the vacation scheme, but it is a two-way street, as they also give students the chance to see what life at the firm is like, if they fit in and whether it’s somewhere they want to train.

 What is the most common mistake you see candidates making, apart from the obvious typos?